 + What NZ Laser / IPL qualifications are going to be available in future?

-We see that NZQA have now released the new 'Specialised epilation qualification - level 6'- we have had a look at this offering and assessed all the gaps missing such as skin rejuvenation and laser for example.
-This course would be a good option for those wanting to work in IPL and offer electrolysis in future but will not be comprehensive enough for most employers in the appearance medicine and advanced beauty therapy industry.
+Although NZQA released the 'Specialised epilation qualification - level 6'- we have had a look at this offering and assessed all the gaps missing such as skin rejuvenation and laser for example.
+This course would be a good option for those wanting to work with basic IPL Hair removal only, or offer electrolysis but will not be comprehensive enough for most employers in the appearance medicine and advanced beauty therapy industry as it doesnzt cover sufficient modalitites for our industry contacts who look to employ our trainees.

 You should also understand the differences between a 'Qualification' and a 'Certification'.
 Becoming Qualified means a governing educational provider such as the NZ Qualifications Authority (NZQA) has approved unit standards ready to be taught through training providers (such as Elite and PIE, Weltec, Wintec etc..)
 Those schools then need to stick to the strict requirements and can only issue a Qualification for exactly what has been taught to match the NZQA paperwork.
 Private training providers like us at NZ Laser Training can issue Certificates which do not need to adhere to the NZQA's requirements, one advantage is we can deliver flexible options for our clients specific needs (like when they want to be certified in fractional laser or laser safety) and we can develop and write our own educational outcomes based on current industry needs.
 So that is becoming Certified.